Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: Preliminaries

 \begin{defi}[\BMM{} Hypothesis] Two Boolean $n\times n$ matrices cannot be multiplied in time $O(n^2)$. \end{defi} \begin{defi}[\hyperclique{} Hypothesis] For all $k\geq 3$, it is not possible to determine the existence of a $k$-hyperclique in a $(k-1)$-uniform hypergraph with $n$ vertices in time $O(n^{k-1})$. \end{defi}

+Note that the \hyperclique{} hypothesis in particular postulates (for $k=3$) that determining the existence of a triangle in a given graph cannot be solved in time $O(n^2)$.

-Boolean matrix multiplication can be encoded in free-paths, and thus self-join-free acyclic CQs are not in $\DelayClin$, assuming the \BMM{} hypothesis~\cite{bdg:dichotomy}.
+Boolean matrix multiplication can be encoded in free-paths, and thus self-join-free acyclic CQs that are not free-connex are not in $\DelayClin$, assuming the \BMM{} hypothesis~\cite{bdg:dichotomy}.
 The detection of hypercliques can be encoded in tetras and chordless cycles, and thus the first answer to self-join-free cyclic CQs cannot be found in linear time, assuming the \hyperclique{} hypothesis~\cite{bb:thesis}.
 As \hyperclique{} implies \BMM{} (\autoref{prop:BMM-UTD}), the known dichotomy can be summarized as:

 \begin{thmC}[\cite{bdg:dichotomy,bb:thesis}] Let $Q$ be a self-join-free CQ. \begin{enumerate} \item If $Q$ is free-connex, then $Q\in\DelayClin$. \item Otherwise, $Q\not\in\DelayClin$, assuming the \hyperclique{} hypothesis. \end{enumerate} \end{thmC}